 From the data, I could then try to conceptualise what the Plant Care app should be.

 To help restrict the development based on the time frame of the challenge, I created a user story so the flow chart have more detailed context and end goal.

 One of the processes that I always try to do is to create a flow chart.
-This process, in my opinion, makes communication with the developers or engineers much more easier.
-By doing this process, I could get inputs from them, especially when it comes to error states or other areas that might be forgotten.
+This process, in my opinion, makes communication with the developers or engineers much easier.
+By doing this process, I could get inputs from them, especially when it comes to the sad paths (error states or other areas that might be forgotten).

 With the info from the flow chart, I started to create the lo-fi wireframes by sketching them on a printed template of an iOS device.
 During this process, to save time, I also try to sketch out the look for the UI later on.